-Around a year ago, my son commented that I had a pimple on my forehead.
-It was true, there was a blemish there that would not go away.
-You can just spot the growth in the photo, above (center of forehead, about an inch from my hairline).
-It was a flat, skin-toned growth that grew in diameter.
+A year ago, my son noticed a pimple on my forehead.
+It was true, there was a blemish that would not go away.
+You can just spot the growth in the photo (center of forehead, about an inch from my hairline).
+It was a waxy translucent bump that grew in diameter.

-I have darkened the following picture, so you can see the basal cell carcinoma better:
+I have darkened the following picture, so you can see the basal cell cancer tumor better:

-Meantime, I went in for surgery, opting to see a plastic surgeon.
+Meantime, I went in for surgery or excision of the tumor, opting to see a plastic surgeon.
 The photo, below, was taken 8 hours after surgery.
-Two days later, factoring in the swelling, things looked much worse.
+There are no stitches covering the surgical wound.
+What you are seeing is an incision that was closed with clear surgical tape.
+I was hesitant to leave my hospital room, not wanting to scare any visitors in the hallway.
+Two days later, factoring in the swelling and bruising, things looked much worse.

 Maybe you are thinking "Mohs! why didn't she do Mohs micrographic surgery?"
-Mohs surgery was not available in my area of France.
+Mohs procedure to remove this skin tumor was not available in my area of France.
 Maybe I should have gone to Paris?
-Too late now...
+Or New York?
+Or my childhood town of Phoenix, Arizona--the sunny desert responsible for all this?
+The doctors there must get a lot of practice!

-My doctor mentioned doing "un lambeau" (the form of the incision you see, above).
-He said he would try to proceed, little by little (removing a bit of skin, then having it tested in the lab next door).
-But when he arrived to surgery, he learned this would not be possible.
-To be on the safe side, he took out a larger sample.
-Imagine my surprise when I woke up from surgery...
+My French doctor mentioned doing a forehead flap,"un lambeau" in the form of the incision you see, below.
+He said he would proceed, little by little (removing a bit of skin, then having it tested in the lab next door).
+But when he began surgery, he learned this would not be possible.
+To be on the safe side, he cut out a larger section.
+Imagine my surprise when I woke up from surgery....

 This photo was taken ten weeks after surgery.
 The scar is a bit raised in the center.
-I continue to massage the tissue, in order to break down the build-up.
+I continue to massage the scar tissue, in order to break down the build-up of collagen fibers (I learned this from the physical therapist who worked on my scar (a second doctor sent me to the therapist, after the scar seemed stuck.
+Who knew a scar could be stuck!).
 I am also using a silicon patch, or scar sheet, to help diminish the surgical scar.

 (Alas, this was not the end of my experience...
-While my forehead was healing, I found out that the "spot" on the side of my nose needed to come off.
+While my forehead was healing, I found out that the red "spot" on the side of my nose needed to come off.
 Why had I let it sit there for nearly 4 years?!
 It turned out to be another basal cell carcinoma (photo of the nose stitches, here).
 A third spot, on the tip of my nose, was biopsied a year after that, in 2013.
-Good news this time... it was only a papul.)
+Good news this time... it was only a papul, or kind of skin lesion.)

 WE ARE ATTACHED FOREVER BY THE DOUBLE CROSS - WHICH REPRESENTS OUR RELATIONSHIP TO ONE ANOTHER AS WE HOLD HANDS AND FORM THIS LETTER...
 WHICH STANDS FOR OUR HOLINESS.